AlexsLemonade/refinebio-examples/ensembl-id-convert/README.md

 #### Interacting with R Notebooks

-You can open an R Notebook by opening the `.Rmd` file in RStudio.
+You can open the R Notebook by opening the `.Rmd` file in RStudio.
 Note that working with R Notebooks requires certain R packages, but RStudio should prompt you to download them the first time you open one.
 This will allow you to modify and run the R code chunks.
 Chunks that have already been included in an example can be run by clicking the green play button in the top right corner of the chunk or by using **Ctrl + Shift + Enter** (**Cmd + Shift + Enter** on a Mac).